SHOP

 If the court still finds you guilty, it could hand you more penalty points, increase the fine, or charge you for the court costs.

-Can you pay to remove points from your license?
+Can you pay to remove points from your licence?

-No, you can’t pay to remove penalty points from your license in the UK.
+No, you can’t pay to remove penalty points from your licence in the UK.

-How to avoid points on a driving license
+How to avoid points on a driving licence

-The only way to avoid points on your license is to follow the rules of the roads.
+The only way to avoid points on your licence is to follow the rules of the roads.

 Make sure you’re up to speed on the laws and legislations of driving in the UK, and brush up on your highway code as well.